-It contains part information, routing information and operation detail information.
+It contains part information, routing information, and operation detail information.

-Process sheet is a set of instructions that can be followed to achieve the desired goal.
+A process sheet is a set of instructions that can be followed to achieve the desired goal.
 It is a manual that involves detailed procedures of tasks.

 The components outlined in a process sheet

-- A route sheet.
+A route sheet

 It keeps a count on the amount of raw material required, total processing time taken, the number of workers, specifications of the machines functioning, and so on for every separate component involved in the production.

-It will also consist of cooking time with a detailed description of each task, the number of workers required in each task, and also if any remarks are needed to be followed, by previous experiences.
+It will also consist of cooking time with a detailed description of each task, the number of workers required for each job, and any remarks needed to be followed by previous experiences.

-Structure of a typical process sheet for manufacturing
+Structure of process sheet for manufacturing

-- Outlining the sequence of work.
+- Outlining the sequence of work

-- Figuring out the assemblies and sub-assemblies involved and drawing a map to figure out where each one fits.
+- Figuring out the assemblies and sub-assemblies involved and drawing a map to figure out where each one fits

-- Determining the number of units to be produced.
+- Determining the number of units to be produced

 - A certain quality is required throughout the process; hence quality controlling instructions are also important.